 John Dixon published Growth Through English in 1967.
 The book examines events, discussions and resolutions from the Dartmouth Conference held in New Hampshire, USA, in 1966.
 The conference aimed to generate debate about what school English was – its aims, strategies, missions – and it is sometimes presented as an important moment in the evolution of school English.
-Joseph Harris (1991: 631) suggests that for some optimistic teachers: ‘Dartmouth has symbolized a kind of Copernican shift from a view of English as something one learns about to a sense of it as something one does’.
+Joseph Harris (1991: 631) suggests, that for some optimistic teachers, ‘Dartmouth has symbolized a kind of Copernican shift from a view of English as something one learns about to a sense of it as something one does’.
 However, Harris also claims that in reality much practice in English has continued as it had before.
 In his account of events, Dixon explains how attendees at the conference discussed various models of English.
 There were differences of opinion about curriculum content and the skills English should aim to develop.
 However, he suggests there was broad agreement on the notion of ‘growth’.
 His aim in the book was to ‘draw from the discussions and reports at Dartmouth such ideas as are directly relevant to my own work in class and to that of teachers I know’.
 This, he claims, was not intended simply to provide a summary of events, but ‘rather to propose a new starting point’ (1967: xi) for debate on the future direction of the subject.
 Dixon re-imagined existing conceptions of ‘growth’, proposing radically alternative approaches.

 Studying literature in order to ‘enculturate’ students was not part of the agenda.
 ‘Growth’ was re-conceptualised in more democratic and participatory ways, and Dixon foregrounds the role of language in learning – emphasising personal voice, innovation and exploration.
 ‘Growth’ is firmly located in children’s own social and cultural realities.
-Practice should focus on ‘the need to re-examine the learning processes and the meaning to the individual of what he is doing in English lessons’ (1967: 1-2).
+Practice should focus on ‘the need to re-examine the learning processes and the meaning to the individual of what he [sic] is doing in English lessons’ (1967: 1-2).
 The idea was that children should ‘grow’ to have greater agency through dynamic classroom experiences.
 The suggested model for achieving this focused on specific developments.
 There should be a stronger focus on student talk, critical discussion and drama in learning.
 Writing activities should be ‘exploratory’ and allow students to engage with ideas and negotiate the interplay of meaning in context.
-The processes of thinking and writing are greater than end product.
+The processes of thinking and writing are of greater importance than the end product.
 Children’s real lives should be central to their learning and they should be freed from the ‘limits of the teacher’s vision’ of learning outcomes (1967: 48).
 Similarly, students should be ‘freed from the disabling conceptions of “correctness” and “dialect”’ (1967: 77).

 This approach views all language use as fundamentally located in social processes and practices.
-From this perspective traditional canonical literature is not afforded a privileged position, and popular cultural texts are equally as worthy of serious study.
+From this perspective, traditional canonical literature is not afforded a privileged position, and popular cultural texts are equally as worthy of serious study.
 Also, because English is in constant flux, it is incumbent on teachers to be adaptable and critically alert in their practice.
 But Dixon’s ideas evolved and ‘growth’ might also be conceptualised as having more radical connotations.
 When reflecting back on the 1960s Dixon (1991) later claimed,

 . . . there had to be a revolutionary break from defining language as reified object, towards observing social processes dependent on signs in use.
 (1991: 186)